Izenda7Series/docs-html/_sources/ui/doc_configuration_scheduling.rst.txt

 Edit Schedule Instance
 ----------------------

 #.
-Click the pencil icon in Action column to edit a schedule.
+Click the pencil icon in the Action column to edit a schedule.
 #.
 The Edit Schedule pop-up is similar to :ref:`Report Designer <Add_a_Schedule>`.
 #.
 Click the OK button to save the schedule.

 Delete Schedule Instances
 -------------------------

--  Click the x icon in Action column to delete a schedule.
+-  Click the x icon in the Action column to delete a schedule.
 -  To delete multiple schedules:

    #.
 Tick the check-boxes in front of each one.